archu270292/speech-assist-device/README.md

 3. Install the required Python packages:

    pip install -r requirements.txt

-4. Install python-dotenv for environment variable management:

-   pip install python-dotenv

-5. Configure your Cerebras API key:
+4. Configure your Cerebras API key:Copy the example environment file:

-   - Edit the `.env` file in the backend directory
-   - Replace `your_cerebras_api_key_here` with your actual API key
+   cp .env.example .env   # (On Windows use: copy .env.example .env)

+5. Open the new .env file and replace the placeholder with your actual key:

+   CEREBRAS_API_KEY=sk-your_real_key_here

 ### Running the Application